SpocWiki/_public/schema.org/predicate/Relations/is/is_available_in_language.md

 - [ #has/_available_language :: Language, Text ] or
 - [ is_available_in_language :: Language, Text ]

 A language someone may use with or at the item, service or place.
-Please use one of the language codes from the &lt;a href="http://tools.ietf.org/html/bcp47"&gt;IETF BCP 47 standard&lt;/a&gt;.
-See also &lt;a class="localLink" href="/inLanguage"&gt;inLanguage&lt;/a&gt;.
+Please use one of the language codes from the [IETF BCP 47 standard](http://tools.ietf.org/html/bcp47).
+See also [[inLanguage]].

 Relation describes that:
 [ #has_/domain  :: ContactPoint, LodgingBusiness, ServiceChannel, TouristAttraction ]